devhnry/Microservice-Application/README.md

-### README File 1: Dockerizing Account Service

 # Banking System Microservices

 ## Overview

 This project demonstrates how to separate a banking system into three distinct microservices: Loan, Account, and Card.
 The primary focus is on dockerizing the Account service for learning and understanding property files in a microservices architecture.
+Followed by a Course I was taking.

 ## Microservices